jasl/vibe_photos_v4/README.md

 Notes and Limitations
 ---------------------

-- `cache/index.db` is the cache DB for pre_process outputs and can be safely discarded; cached model outputs should be considered authoritative there, and `process` stages copy needed subsets into `data/index.db` for API/UI use.
+- `cache/index.db` now serves only as a sentinel path to derive the on-disk cache root.
+All structured cache metadata (embeddings, captions, scenes, regions, near-duplicates, etc.) lives in the primary database, while the actual vectors, captions, thumbnails, and JSON payloads remain on disk under `cache/`.
-- Use `uv run python -m vibe_photos.dev.clear_cache --stage <...>` to invalidate specific cache stages (or `--full-reset` to clear all caches and cache/index.db).
+- Use `uv run python -m vibe_photos.dev.clear_cache --stage <...>` to invalidate specific cache stages (or `--full-reset` to clear all caches and the sentinel file).
-- When a file’s content hash changes, its cache artifacts and near-duplicate pairs in `cache/index.db` are invalidated and rebuilt on the next run; primary DB rows remain intact for auditability.
+- When a file’s content hash changes, its cache artifacts and near-duplicate pairs on disk are invalidated and rebuilt on the next run; primary DB rows remain intact for auditability.
 - All paths in this document are relative to the project root; commands should be executed from the repository root with the virtual environment activated.